So, you’re online like you’ve never been before.

 Attendance is like crack to pastors, and the number of views are the new attendance.

-Over the last month, I’ve heard a lot of pastors boasting about how many streams, views and likes they’ve gotten on their videos, services or posts.
+Over the last year, I’ve heard a lot of pastors boasting about how many streams, views, and likes they’ve gotten on their videos, services, or posts.

 And for sure, I am deeply encouraged that half of all churches are seeing digital attendance growth over their former physical attendance numbers.
 That’s amazing, and I’m the last one to throw shade on that or deconstruct the numbers so they end up meaning nothing (I wrote a post about the 300% rise in growing church attendance here.)